Families and individuals

 Unable to work due to restrictions, or if your hours or income have been reduced?

 - If you are concerned about your energy bills, visit

 - If you urgently need food and supplies and have no other support, you may be able to get an emergency relief package.
 These are designed to provide basic food essentials and personal care items for a family of four for two weeks.
-To request one, call and select option 8
+To request one, call the Coronavirus Hotline

 - Victorians from low-income households can now access a one-off $250 payment to help with their energy bills, thanks to the Victorian Government’s new Power Saving Bonus.
 To see if you’re eligible, visit